fabiozr/word-api/README.md

 # Word API
 Word API is a Flask-based web application that provides two endpoints for working with words based on a software testing exercise.
+The application is hosted on PythonAnywhere and can be accessed at https://fabiozr.pythonanywhere.com.

 ## Table of Contents